training.shoppinpal.com

 • A significant portion of this page comes from Jon Tai's blog.
 The blog was not heavily anchored so it became quite difficult to reference readers via link & scroll to the relevant content directly.
 Therefore, some content is repeated here for creative control of a reader's learning experience.

-• Blogs sometimes go down or disappear.
-It felt downright unethical to clone an article as HTML or PDF so instead here is a scrolling screen capture via SnagIt.
+Blogs sometimes go down or disappear.
+It felt downright unethical to clone an article as HTML or PDF so instead here is a via SnagIt.
 Hoping that this can fall in the "ok as a backup for readers" non-infringing zone.